 Cyber Security Engineering - Information for Accreditation

-The bachelor of science in engineering degree program with a major in cyber security engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The bachelor's program in Cyber Security Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Details About the Program

 The mission of the undergraduate program in Cyber Security Engineering (CYSE) is to equip students with the ability to participate actively and productively in the engineering of a system that satisfies the needs of clients over the life cycle of the system.
 This includes the quantitative design of systems with proactive consideration and mitigation of cyber threats throughout the development life cycle.
 The term system is interpreted broadly, to be used in all industries to include but not limited to transportation, energy, healthcare, infrastructure, finance, government (federal, state, and local), and defense.

 The CYSE Undergraduate mission is consistent with both the George Mason University and the Volgenau School of Engineering undergraduate missions.
 The Mason mission emphasizes that a graduate should be knowledgeable of important issues affecting the world; think critically and creatively and demonstrates professional competence; and is equipped to make positive and meaningful changes in society.
 Our curriculum gives emphasis to both soft and technical skills and shaping students to think critically and behave ethically and professionally in their careers.
 The CYSE undergraduate mission is completely aligned with the Volgenau School of Engineering undergraduate mission and the outcomes we expect from our students.